 n the July newsletter, the Announcements section provided a brief description of the new Rana product known as the Rana 8086/2.
-I was able to play with one, an pre-production version, one afternoon in Team Electronics. compliments of Honeywell Defense Systems Hennepin and Division.
+I was able to play with one, an pre-production version, one afternoon in compliments of Team Electronics, Hennepin and Honeywell Defense Systems Division.
 For continuity, some of the information previously published in this newsletter, is repeated below.